RadioShuttle/MQTTPushClient_Android/README.md

 The software is provided under the [Apache 2.0 license](/docs/readme/LICENSE-apache-2.0.txt).
 Contributions to this project are accepted under the same license.

 ## Development prerequisites
-* Android Studio Arctic Fox | 2020.3.1 Patch 4
+* Android Studio Bumblebee | 2021.1.1 Patch 2
 * Java programming language skills
 * Android development experience